Converting Sheds into Livable Space

 The video didn’t reveal what he did inside his shed, but a DIY handy person can expand on this idea by including a kitchenette, bedroom (raise the ceiling), and a bathroom.
 Run the electricity and plumbing and your all set.
 Stuck at home college grad is now living independently.
 But, that starts to cost more and is not off the grid.
 Two boomerangs could split the cost and have quite the place.

-Summerwood.com offers sheds, pool cabanas, home studios, and more.
-This is their cabin style that could easily be used for a college grad, house guests, or grandma or grandpa who can’t live alone anymore and you don’t have the room for them.
+Summerwood offers sheds, pool cabanas, home studios, and more.
+This is their cabin-style that could easily be used for a college grad, house guests, or grandma or grandpa who can’t live alone anymore and you don’t have the room for them.

-Some before and after sheds and a shed turned into a man cave:
+Some before and after sheds and one turned into a man cave: